 The box had to be destroyed to free Blackstone.

-Long before Blackstone was freed, Monroe was back outside on his pinewood podium selling the news of the day.
+Long before Blackstone was freed, Monroe had made his escape: He was back outside on his pinewood podium selling the news of the day.

 Monroe read each new edition of the newspaper to know the best selling points of his ever-changing product.
 Often Monroe “yelled” the banner story on page 1, but sometimes he yelled an inside story.